lammps/lammps/doc/src/pair_hybrid.rst

 in general any combination of pair potentials can be used together in to produce an interaction that is not encoded in any single pair_style file, e.g. adding Coulombic forces between granular particles.
+The *hybrid/scaled* style enables more complex combinations of pair styles than a simple sum as *hybrid/overlay* does.
+Furthermore, since the scale factors can be variables, they can change during a simulation which would allow to smoothly switch between two different pair styles or two different parameter sets.

 All pair styles that will be used are listed as "sub-styles" following the *hybrid* or *hybrid/overlay* keyword, in any order.
+In case of the *hybrid/scaled* pair style each sub-style is prefixed with its scale factor.
+The scale factor may be an equal style (or equivalent) variable.
 Each sub-style's name is followed by its usual arguments, as illustrated in the example above.
 See the doc pages of individual pair styles for a listing and explanation of the appropriate arguments.

 Note that an individual pair style can be used multiple times as a sub-style.
 For efficiency this should only be done if your model